- See & do

 Pick up the bus again on Randwick Road and ride it out to Eastbourne, a seaside village with a variety of shops.
 Enjoy sea views or get adventurous; at Days Bay (just before Eastbourne) hire a canoe or kayak at the wharf and paddle around the bays.

 The East by West Ferry sails from Days Bay over to Queens Wharf in the centre of Wellington city.
 If you’re heading home early, then stopping at Matiu/Somes Island is another great walking opportunity.
-It’s an island in the middle of Wellington Harbour, and a tranquil retreat for wildlife, that once served as a quarantine station.
+It’s an island in the middle of Wellington Harbour and a tranquil retreat for wildlife.
 You might even spot a tuatara.